 Dr Alison Hardy is a senior lecturer in Nottingham Institute of Education.
-She is course leader for the MA Education within the Institute and leads the Research Skills module, and co-leads the Coaching and Mentoring module.
-Alison also lectures on the Secondary Initial Teacher Education course, primarily with the design and technology students.
-She also supervises doctoral students.
+She is course leader for the MA Education within the Institute and co-leads three modules: Research Skills, Coaching and Mentoring in Education Settings and Dissertation Study.
+She also supervises doctoral candidates.

 Additionally, Alison facilitates writing retreats for academic staff and postgraduate students.

 Alison joined NTU in 2010 as the course leader for the Undergraduate Teacher Training course for Secondary Design and Technology Education.
 On this course she lectured on several core modules.

 Prior to working at NTU, Alison was a Director of Curriculum at Tresham College in Northamptonshire.
 This role included strategic responsibility for the 14-19 curriculum at the College and working with partnership schools in four East Midlands counties which included over thirty secondary schools.